 Insulin resistance also decreases HDL cholesterol (the good cholesterol) and increases triglycerides level.
 It makes LDL cholesterol (bad cholesterol) particles small and dense, which are more harmful for the blood vessels.

-Prediabetes, diabetes, low HDL cholesterol, high triglycerides level, small dense LDL cholesterol and high blood pressure lead to narrowing of the blood vessels and eventually many patients have a heart attack.
+PreDiabetes, diabetes, low HDL cholesterol, high triglycerides level, small dense LDL cholesterol and high blood pressure lead to narrowing of the blood vessels and eventually many patients have a heart attack.

 Screening Testing In Patients With PCOS.